What is sterilisation?

 How effective is it?

 Tubal ligation is very effective (99.5%).
-If a pregnancy does occur there is an increased chance of ectopic pregnancy (a pregnancy forming within the fallopian tube instead of the uterus).
+If a pregnancy does occur there is an increased chance of ectopic pregnancy (a pregnancy forming in the fallopian tube instead of the uterus).

 What are the side effects?